-In accordance with Karlstad University's equal opportunities policy, gender issues are addressed throughout the programme.
+In accordance with Karlstad University's equal opportunities policy, gender issues must be taken in consideration throughout doctoral studies in public health science.
 Doctoral students are also introduced to multi-disciplinary approaches and involved in interdisciplinary experiences.

 2. Aims and Objectives